HL7/fhir-subscription-backport-ig/input/pagecontent/channels.md

 1. Server returns `Parameters` with a `token` and an `expiration`.
 1. Client sends a `bind-with-token` message via websockets, with the token provided by the server.
 Note: this operation can be repeated concurrently for multiple subscriptions, and serially for continued operation over a single websocket connection.
 1. Server sends one or more `handshake` messages via websockets (one per Subscription included in the token).
 Note: some servers may additionally send one or more `event-notification` messages at this time (e.g., all messages since last connected, last 'n' messages, etc.).
 Clients are expected to handle either flow.
-1. Server may send a `heartbeat` message via websockets at any time.
+1. Server may send notifications of type `heartbeat` at any time.
-1. Server may send an `event-notification` message via websockets at any time.
+1. Server may send notifications of type `event-notification` at any time.
 1. Either the server or the client may close the websocket connection.

 Note: all notifications sent from the server SHALL be in the format specified by the Subscription it is for (e.g., `contentType` and content fields).